-Feedback from users showed that there was a variety of problems with the login journey, but due to security reasons, this couldn't be fixed in a reasonable time.
+Feedback from users showed that there was a variety of problems with the login journey, but due to security reasons, these wouldn’t be fixed in a reasonable time.

-numerous ideation sessions with the wider agile team, I settled on the use of a One-time
+With this in mind, I was given a short spike to investigate an alternative way for users to log in.
+After numerous ideation sessions with the wider agile team, I settled on the use of a One Time Password entry.

-The first iteration of this feature was only used to allow someone to pay their bills as a proof of concept on both the design and technical side and was met by unanimous approval in customer feedback sessions
+The first iteration of this feature was only used to allow someone to pay their bill as a proof of concept on both the design and technical side and was met by unanimous approval in customer feedback sessions

 As the user feedback is under an NDA, I can only share some stats and results from our

 Across the features I worked on, we saw a 200% increase in satisfaction vs other areas of the new project.